VNC server for daily builds

 Checking back with Björn how to proceed now

-#11 Updated by Bjoern Michaelsen over 2 years ago
+#11 Updated by Bjoern Michaelsen almost 3 years ago

 Florian Effenberger wrote: